httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 > 1. Let lastNVS be mostRecentNVS\[targetPath\].
 If it does not exist, return null.
 > 1. Let simplifiedURL be the result of simplifying presentedTargetURI according to lastNVS (by removing query parameters which are not significant, and stable sorting parameters by key, if key order is to be be ignored).
 > 1. Let nvsMatch be cache\[simplifiedURL\].
 If it does not exist, return null.
 (It is assumed that this was written when storing in the cache, in addition to the exact URL.)
-> 1. Let searchVariance be obtained ({{obtain-a-url-search-variance}}) from nvsMatch.
+> 1. Let variationConfig be obtained ({{obtain-a-url-variation-config}}) from nvsMatch.
-> 1. If nvsMatch's target URI and presentedTargetURI are not equivalent modulo search variance ({{comparing}}) given searchVariance, then return null.
+> 1. If nvsMatch's target URI and presentedTargetURI are not equivalent modulo URL variation config ({{comparing}}) given variationConfig, then return null.
 > 1. If nvsMatch is a stored response that can be reused, return it.
 Otherwise, return null.

 To aid cache implementation efficiency, servers SHOULD NOT send different non-empty values for the `No-Vary-Search` field in response to requests for a given pathname over time, unless there is a need to update how they handle the query component.
 Doing so would cause cache implementations that use a strategy like the above to miss some stored responses that could otherwise have been reused.